decentraland/adr/RFC/RFC-13-social-service.md

 Even though it’s not an override it’s important to notice that `/sync` won’t be used for friendships and friend requests anymore and will be replaced with new endpoints for this logic.

 Due to the service being critical for communication between the users, it will need to be highly available, so we will need:

 - Multiple instances
 - Relaying of messages between instances so that each of them can notify the users connected to them
 - Local cache to prevent potential downtime from the database impacting the experience of the users

 We will need to refactor the dcl-social-client since we won’t be using the full scope of the matrix or some methods might change.
 On the kernel side there shouldn’t be too many changes since the API is abstracted via the client.

+An important thing to note about this service

 ## Benefit